mlgiardina/todo_list/README.md

 #To-Do List
 ##Description
 This project involved creating a persistent "To-Do List" program that users can view, update, delete, and mark their To-Do's as completed.
-The To-Do List will save and maintain its state The model skeleton is courtesy of Justin Herrick and can be viewed at <a ref="https://github.com/tiy-austin-ror-may2015/model-skeleton"> his Github</a>.
+The To-Do List will save and maintain its state even after the user quits the program.
+The model skeleton is courtesy of Justin Herrick and can be viewed at <a ref="https://github.com/tiy-austin-ror-may2015/model-skeleton"> his Github</a>.

 ##Installation
 To ensure you have all the necessary gems, run `bundle install` from the main directory.